-BeyondCorp Enterprise provides a troubleshooting tool that administrators can use to triage and analyze an end user's failed access.
+BeyondCorp Enterprise provides a troubleshooting tool that administrators can use to triage and analyze an end user's access.

 The Policy Troubleshooter is a valuable tool for organizations that need to apply multiple rules to multiple resources for different groups of users.